shamaanikala/shamaanikala.github.io/cmdline_course.md

 ---

-_One of the most interesting parts about this week for me was the use of Makefiles to do something other than compiling and linking C and C++._
+_One of the most interesting part about this week for me was the use of Makefiles to do something other than compiling and linking C and C++._

 ## Week 7: Version Control